Georgetown University Law Center

 Public Interest Law

-Georgetown Law’s unparalleled public interest offerings include a Loan Repayment Assistance Program, a stand-alone public interest career office, guaranteed summer funding for public interest and government internships, a comprehensive student pro bono program, an extensive and diverse public interest curriculum, and public interest scholarships and a public interest fellowship program.
+Georgetown Law’s unparalleled public interest offerings include a Loan Repayment Assistance Program, a stand-alone public interest career office, guaranteed summer funding for public interest and government internships, a comprehensive student pro bono program, an extensive and diverse public interest curriculum, and a public interest fellowship program.

-Law Center cocurricular life centers around the more than 100 law student organizations that support students’ personal, social, spiritual, political, and professional interests.
+Law Center cocurricular life centers around the approximately 100 law student organizations that support students’ personal, social, spiritual, political, and professional interests.
 The largest of these organizations, the student-led Barristers’ Council, fields dozens of teams in appellate advocacy, trial advocacy, and alternative dispute resolution divisions, and competes successfully in national and international advocacy competitions.
-Students also share in the governance of the Law Center through the Student Bar Association and more than a dozen student/faculty committees, and supplement their academic pursuits by editing and publishing 12 scholarly journals and the Law Weekly, the award-winning school newspaper.
+Students also share in the governance of the Law Center through the Student Bar Association and more than a dozen student/faculty committees, and supplement their academic pursuits by editing and publishing scholarly journals.

-The Office of Career Services (OCS) and the Office of Public Interest and Community Service (OPICS) offer a wide range of counseling and related programming on private sector, government, and public interest careers.
+The Office of Career Strategy (OCS) and the Office of Public Interest and Community Service (OPICS) offer a wide range of counseling and related programming on private sector, government, and public interest careers.
 OPICS provides specialist career advising on government and nonprofit internships and employment, oversees student and student group volunteer activities, and serves as the student liaison to the faculty and administration.
 First-year students work closely with OCS and OPICS advisors who counsel them individually throughout law school.
-In addition, the offices host one of the largest fall recruiting programs in the country and sponsor a robust judicial clerkship application process.

 Contact Information